 - Overwhelming fear when facing daily tasks related to the event

 - Feeling numb to emotions

-Any of these psychological symptoms has the potential to impact your ability to interact socially, to perform activities you used to enjoy, to return to work, or to complete necessary daily self-care.
+Any of these psychological symptoms can impact your ability to interact socially, perform activities you used to enjoy, return to work, or complete necessary daily self-care.
 Furthermore, emotional trauma may not present through only psychological symptoms, but you may experience physical symptoms of this trauma as well, such as:

 - Loss of appetite

 - Sleeping too much or being unable to sleep